 – Go on a grassland tour and stay overnight in a ger (must-do).

 If you like meat and dairy, you will love the Mongolian cuisine.
 The Mongolian food consists mainly of diary products such as cheese, cream and chai.
 The chai can be combined with rice, bread or meat and was my favorite.
 I ate it every single morning for breakfast (and sometimes for lunch as well).
 The Mongolian meat is often served without herb, but with bones (yup…) giving it an authentic taste.
 Mutton is probably the most popular.
 At one time a sheep was killed and poached in front of me.
 A few minutes later all the organs where took out!
 And not too long after those organs were on a plate.
 You will understand I did not feel so hungry anymore… Anyway, Mongolian food is only for the real die hards.

 Transportation within and around Xilinhot

-Transportation: every taxiride within the city will cost 5 yuan!
-They don’t use metres.
+Transportation: every taxi ride within the city will cost 5 yuan!
+They don’t use meters.
 This was however in 2006, so it may (probably) have changed since then.
-From Xilinhotairport you can go either to Beijing or Hohhot.
-A flight is about 500 yuan!
+From Xilinhot airport you can go either to Beijing or Hohhot.
+A flight is only about 500 yuan!
 Buses also go from Beijing to Xilinhot and take about 10 hours.

 I ended up having a great homestay in Xilinhot.
 However, my initial homestay experience was not that good (please read more in this post about the pros and cons of a homestay program).
 Xilinhot itself was an authentic and unique experience.
 The region is unspoiled by Western tourism, a mix of Mongolian and Chinese influences and has beautiful grassland scenery.
 So in the end: Go visit Xilinhot!!